-To summarize, in the fire-sale equilibrium regions, an increase in q increases the expected Date

-0 surplus, but it also inhibits the ability of surplus-liquidity intermediaries from servicing the Date 1 real asset market, i.e., an increase in q causes financial instability in the form of an increase in interest rates, or a shrinking (and at worst, a collapsing) real asset market, resulting in a decrease in the expected Date 1 surplus.
+To summarize, in the Fire Sale regions, an increase in bankruptcy exemption q increases the expected Date 0 surplus, but it also inhibits the ability of surplus-liquidity intermediaries from servicing the Date 1 loan market, i.e., an increase in q causes financial instability in the form of an increase in interest rates, or a shrinking (and at worst, a collapsing) of the new loan market, resulting in a decrease in the expected Date 1 surplus.
 In other words, our results demonstrate that providing bankruptcy exemption in repo markets (i.e., setting q = 1) while creating "too much today" may also provide "too little tomorrow".
-There is a trade-off between these two effects that determines the socially optimal bankruptcy exemption parameter (q^{opt}).
+There is a trade-off between these two effects that determines the socially optimal bankruptcy exemption parameter (q^{opt}) .
 We can derive the intuitive relationship of the level of the optimal bankruptcy exemption parameter (q) to three key parameters of the model.

-PROPOSITION 4: The optimal bankruptcy exemption (q^{opt}) is decreasing in the severity of the economic shock (θ_2^l) , collateral quality (k_1) , and size of the real economy (B).
+PROPOSITION 4: The optimal bankruptcy exemption (q^{opt}) is weakly decreasing in the severity of the economic shock (θ^l) , inverse collateral quality (k), and size of the real economy's loan demad at Date 1 (B).

-The implication is that bankruptcy exemption is costlier during adverse economic times and when the demand for the real sector is large.
-Thus, the socially optimal choice could be to provide an automatic stay.
-The proposition also points out that full bankruptcy exemption is sub-optimal when collateral quality is low, but can be optimal when the quality of collateral is good.
-Consistent with these arguments, the Federal Reserve Report [2011] presented in the aftermath of the global financial crisis of 2008, and also Edwards and Morrison [2005], Jackson [2009], Skeel and Jackson [2011], and Duffie and Skeel [2012] point out that full repeal of the safe harbor provisions is not desirable.
+The implication is that bankruptcy exemption is costlier during adverse economic times and when the demand of loans for the real sector is large.
+Thus, the socially optimal choice in these cases could be to provide an automatic stay on repos.

+Lewis [2023] empirically studied credit supply around the introduction of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA), which accorded safe harbor to risky mortgage collateral. ? found that this resulted in an increase in credit supply of loans tied to low-quality collateral.
+Our model suggests that according safe harbor to low quality collateral might not be desirable from an aggregate/systemic standpoint as it triggers subsequent liquidation to meet refinancing constraints, thereby adversely affecting subsequent credit supply.
+Consistent with this arguments, the Federal Reserve Report [2011] presented in the aftermath of the global financial crisis of 2008, and also Edwards and Morrison [2005], Jackson [2009], Skeel and Jackson [2011], and

+Duffie and Skeel [2012] point out that full repeal of the safe harbor provisions is not desirable.
 These authors argue that bankruptcy exemption should be continued for Qualified Financial Contracts (QFCs) in which collateral is in the form of cash or cash-equivalent assets but should be removed for QFCs with less liquid assets.
+Consistent with this argument, our model shows that full bankruptcy exemption can be optimal when the quality of collateral is good (Appendix B).